Ready to know more about San Diego?

 Mount Woodson

-Known for its iconic Potato Chip Rock, Mount Woodson offers more than Instagram photo ops and casual switchback hiking.
-This Poway-adjacent climbing spot has 400 unique climbing routes and is a popular destination for lead, top rope, and crack climbing.
+Known for its iconic Potato Chip Rock, Mount Woodson offers far more than Instagram photo ops and casual switchback hiking.
+This Poway-adjacent climbing spot has 400 unique climbing routes making it a prime spot for lead, top rope, and crack climbing.

-First popularized by climbing legends Royal Robbins and John Bachar in the 1950s, Mount Woodson is a rock hoppers’ playground with plenty of granite walls to conquer, including Robin’s Crack (5.10a) a famous 20-foot crack wall; Jaws (5.11a), a cracked boulder with a name more ominous than than the climb itself; and Uncertainty Principle (5.11c), a sort of Pride Rock for Mount Woodson, demanding great endurance and the attention of nearby hikers.
+Originally popularized by climbing legends Royal Robbins and John Bachar in the 1950s, Mount Woodson is a granite playground with popular routes like Robin’s Crack (5.10a) a famous 20-foot crack wall; Jaws (5.11a), a cracked boulder with a name more ominous than than the climb itself; and Uncertainty Principle (5.11c), a sort of Pride Rock for Mount Woodson, testing your endurance and often attracting the attention of nearby hikers.

-Web editor Cole Novak preparing a top rope route on the Main Wall at Mission Gorge
+Web content editor Cole Novak preparing a top rope route on the Main Wall at Mission Gorge

 Photo Credit: Cole Novak